 As the Head of SHSU Special Collections (2011-2015) Williamson instituted a program of instruction and outreach, making its archival holdings more accessible to the campus and surrounding community.
 As the Archivist and collections manager at the Dallas Holocaust and Human Rights Museum (2015-present), Williamson has worked to expand, strengthen, and increase access to the Museum’s important collection of rare books, artifacts, and oral history testimonies.

-For more information or to book a Museum Educator to speak to your group, contact Brianna Pacheco, Campaign Coordinator, at [email protected].
+For more information or to book a Museum Educator to speak to your group, contact Tammiko Jones, Executive Assistant to CEO/President, at [email protected].